Seniors Care – Compassionate Leadership

 - Peer support for accountability, support and practice of the core skills.

 - Twice-monthly private and confidential one-on-one Leadership Coaching for up to three leaders, for the duration of the program.

 Select which of the three program options works best for you and your team.

 What works for you and your team.

-A nine-month month program including 3 days of in-person training and 6 months of virtual training using a combination of video conference calls and access to pod-casts participants can listen to at their convenience – anytime, anywhere.
+Eight-month program including Mindfulness Training for your leaders and staff + support to develop an ongoing in-community Meditation Group + 6 months of virtual training using a combination of twice-monthly group Zoom calls and access to pod-casts participants can listen to at their convenience – anytime, anywhere.

-Twelve-month program including virtual training using a combination of video conference calls and access to pod-casts participants can listen to at their convenience – anytime, anywhere.
+Six-month program including virtual training using a combination of twice-monthly group Zoom calls and access to pod-casts participants can listen to at their convenience – anytime, anywhere.

 Nothing’s a panacea and…

 No. Compassionate Leadership doesn’t fix all that ails the world of Seniors Care.